kirbycool/thanx-docs/source/includes/identity/_create_user.md

 }
 ```

 This endpoint allow creation of users.
-Users that are created by this mechanism are automatically associated with the specified merchant.
-If this specified merchant attempts to create a user with an email that is already in the Thanx system but not yet associated with the merchant, the request will succeed and return a user identifier that is consistent across merchants.
-If the user is either new to Thanx or new to the merchant, an access token payload will also be part of the response only if using the `api` scope.
+Users that are created by this mechanism
+are automatically associated with the specified merchant.
+If this specified
+merchant attempts to create a user with an email that is already in the Thanx
+system but not yet associated with the merchant, the request will succeed and
+return a user identifier that is consistent across merchants.

 ### HTTP Request